KULeuven-Diepenbeek/osc-course/content/ch4-debugging/debugging-gdb.md

 ## The (still) hard way: DDD, a UI on top of GDB

 Instead of invoking `gdb`, one can also employ `ddd`.
 This is a crude UI on top of the gdb debugger, with multiple windows where the same commands can be entered as you have learned so far.
-However, ddd also allows you to visualize heap/stack variables while strepping through the application.
-The Figure below shows a screenshot of a debug session of our hackme app using ddd.
+However, ddd also allows you to visualize heap/stack variables while stepping through the application.
+The Figure below shows a screen-shot of a debug session of our hackme app using ddd.

 <img src="/img/ddd.png" />